RonaldDijkstra/wildfestivalgroningen/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/0a564ece-5dea-4338-b9b1-333824808bbb/deploy-status)](https://app.netlify.com/sites/wildfestivalgroningen/deploys)

-A website for a beer festival dedicated to spontaneous, wild fermentation.
+This was a website for a beer festival dedicated to spontaneous, wild fermentation.
+It's no longer in use.
-Expect a great line-up with fantastic beer (and other wild drinks) and delicious food.

 ## About this website